 Utilize a knee-kicker in order to attach your carpets along one of the edges.
 This tool is around 18″ in length that features teeth that grip the carpets at one side along with a padded “butt” on the opposite side.
 Use the tooth side around 3″ away from your wall and now use your knee to drive into the other padded side of this tool.
 This machine stretches the carpets over your tack-less strip and the tacks will then hold your carpets securely in place.

 Overall, this process might seem very simple, but we highly recommend you contact one of our carpet installers here in Atlanta, Georgia if you feel that you can’t complete this work yourself.
-Many people find this to be very difficult, so feel free to reach out for some help!
+Many people find this to be very difficult, which is why we recommend hiring a professional installer, so feel free to reach out for some help!